kambala-decapitator/xbmc/docs/README.tvOS.md

 * **[Xcode](https://developer.apple.com/xcode/)**.
 Install it from the AppStore or from the **[Apple Developer Homepage](https://developer.apple.com/)**.
 * Device with **tvOS 11.0 or newer** to install Kodi after build.

-Building for tvOS should work with the following constellations of Xcode and macOS versions:
+Building for tvOS should work with the following combinations of Xcode and macOS versions:
   * Xcode 9.x against tvOS SDK 11.x on 10.12.x (Sierra)
   * Xcode 9.x against tvOS SDK 11.x on 10.13.x (High Sierra)(recommended)
   * Xcode 9.x against tvOS SDK 11.x on 10.14.x (Mojave)(recommended)